-We may use non-personally identifiable information for any lawful purpose, including, but not limited to analyzing trends, administering the Site, tracking users’ movements on the Site, and for management and improvement of the Site.
+We may use aggregated or anonymized information for any lawful purpose, including, but not limited to analyzing trends, administering the Site, tracking users’ movements on the Site, and for management and improvement of the Site.
 We may also use this information to store information about your device so that you will not have to re-enter it the next time you visit the Site; to monitor aggregate metrics such as total number of visitors or pages viewed; or to track submissions in any interactive portion of the Site.
-We may also combine non-personally identifiable information with non-personally identifiable information collected from other sources.
+We may also combine anonymized information with Personal Information collected from other sources.

 We will retain your information indefinitely, or as long as legally required or allowed.
 We may dispose of any information in our discretion without notice, subject to applicable law.
 We do not undertake any retention obligations through this statement.